 Will You Provide Me With A Written Explanation Of The Services To Be Provided And The Fees To Be Charged?

 Yes, at the beginning of each case we will provide you with a written engagement letter (also known as a retainer agreement) that will define the scope of the services that we will deliver and the fee schedule we have agreed upon.

 Since fixed fees are used in a number of different areas of our practice, the billing and expectation of payment are usually discussed with the client at the outset.
 For percentage or contingent fees, we will bill you when the matter is complete.
 For matters billed hourly, we will bill you on a periodic basis (typically, a monthly basis).
 The invoice will be itemized to include the dates of delivered services, a detailed description of the services provided and the time required for each service.
 As required by ethics rules, matters within our Family Law Department include information on the bill that describes the staff member that delivered the service as well as the rate at which each service was billed.

-We accept payment by check, cash, and credit card.
+We accept payment by check, cash, Venmo, Apple pay, Paypal and credit card.
 We accept most credit cards including VISA, MasterCard, Discover and American Express.
-For your convenience you can pay your bill online by clicking the 'current clients' tab on our website and selecting 'make a payment'.
+For your convenience, you can pay your bill online by clicking the ‘payments & forms’ tab on our website and selecting ‘make a payment’.

 On occasion, a family member or other third party will offer to pay the legal fee for a variety of reasons.
 We will accept payment from the family member or third party only with your consent and with the understanding that you are the client, we will protect your confidences and we will accept instructions only from you.

 Please note, that due to ethical rules and the reality that there is a degree of uncertainty in all cases, attorneys are generally prevented from guaranteeing a certain result or specifically predicting how much time and effort will be necessary to provide a result satisfactory to the client at the outset of the case.